Labiri/nazcawiki/coinbase.md

+## Where to start?
-For ease of purchasing, we would recommend Coinbase and this is a quick tutorial to buy your first cryptocurrencies in order to fund your Binance account.
+For ease of purchasing we recommend Coinbase, and this is a quick tutorial to buy your first cryptocurrencies in order to fund your Binance account.

-_This guide has been adapted from MrCryptoDude's tutorial posted on Reddit.
-The complete original version can be found [here](https://www.reddit.com/r/CoinBase/comments/8deqla/coinbase_tutorial_a_definitive_guide_for_newcomers/)._
+Note: This guide has been adapted from MrCryptoDude's tutorial posted on Reddit.
+The complete original version can be found [here](https://www.reddit.com/r/CoinBase/comments/8deqla/coinbase_tutorial_a_definitive_guide_for_newcomers/).

 ## What is Coinbase?
 [Coinbase](https://www.coinbase.com/) is a cryptocurrency trading platform which allows you to buy and sell four different cryptocurrencies: Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
 Note that there are over thousands of different cryptocurrencies but these four are what Coinbase specializes in.
 Of course, more cryptocurrencies may be added in the future and much speculation goes on about which cryptocurrencies will be added next; but that’s not very important into what we’ll be discussing.